-|“Elazar the kohen said to the soldiers returning from the campaign: this is the rule that God commanded Moses: ...
-Whatever was used over fire, must be brought over fire and purged, and then purified with the sprinkling water.
-However, that which was not used over fire need only be immersed in a mikveh [ritual bath].”
+“This is the Torah law that God commanded Moses: ...
+Any article that was used over fire, must be passed over fire and it will be pure; but it must be purified with the sprinkling water.
+However, that which was not used over fire, you must pass through water.”
 (Num.
 31:21-23)

-The two stages by which vessels are cleansed and purified, thus enabling them to enter the domain of Israel, parallel the two stages by which the Land of Israel was acquired by the Jewish people.
+These two steps of kashering parallel the two stages by which the Land of Israel was acquired by the Jewish people.

-The second stage of acquiring the Land of Israel was the actual conquest in the time of Joshua.
-The military conquest parallels the immersion of a utensil in a ritual bath.
-This act completed the transfer of the land to the Jewish people.
+The second stage was the actual conquest in the time of Joshua.
+The final conquest of the Land parallels the complete immersion of a utensil in a ritual bath.
+This act completed the transfer of the Land to the Jewish people.

-The initial purification process of the Avot explains a rather astonishing Talmudic statement.
+The initial purification process of the Avot allows us to understand an astonishing Talmudic statement.
 The Sages wrote that during the seven years of conquering the Land, the Jewish people were permitted to eat pork (Chulin 17a).
-They were allowed to enjoy all of the spoils from the Canaanite nations — even pig-meat!
-This was in accordance to God’s promise that “You will have houses filled with all good things that you did not put there” (Deut.
+They were allowed to enjoy all of the spoils from the Canaanite nations — even pig meat!
+This was in accordance with God’s promise that “You will have houses filled with all good things that you did not put there” (Deut.
 6:11).

-(Shemuot HaRe’iyah, Matot-Masei 5690 (1930))
+(Shemuot HaRe’iyah, Matot-Masei 5690/1930)